 I created ‘Muses 2 // Metaverse Performance’ in collaboration with Vueltta, the metaverse art collective I co-founded this year with designer Adrián Martínez.
-The piece was debuted in the Decentraland metaverse on November 18th 2022, with a repeat performance on December 4th 2022 for Miami Art Week.
+The piece debuted in the Decentraland metaverse on November 18th 2022, with a repeat performance on December 4th 2022 for Miami Art Week.
 The mp4 version of Muses 2 was also shown at Miami Art Week with The Royal House of Medici genesis exhibition and auction.

 The intention was that a participant in Muses 2 could fully embody the paintings – from being immersed in the images, to wearing their likeness on their own metaverse avatar.